Saturday, May 22, 2010

 Globalisation is seen as a process of change, many even see it as natural and inescapable.
 This is because globalisation involves two main factors: (1) Change involves international trade and investment, especially the role of business corporations, thereby creating an intertwining of national economies into a global economy, and (2) Changes around the world are happening much faster now....

-Next Post: Global Economy - 21st Century Style
+Next Post: Part II: Global Economy - 21st Century Style

 Sunday, May 06, 2007